PaulKinlan/paul.kinlan.me/source/_posts/2014-08-20-living-with-web-apps.markdown

 Ultimately this experiment has shaped the way that I want us (Chrome Developer Relations) to get developers building for the web today and tomorrow.

-1. **It's not mobile: **Some of the newer services have good mobile web experiences but there are huge areas where web developers still think desktop first or desktop only.
+1. **It's not mobile**: Some of the newer services have good mobile web experiences but there are huge areas where web developers still think desktop first or desktop only.
 1. **Lack of focus**: It sometimes feels like Web Apps are often considered as documents with functionality in.
 There is some functionality, then a document thanking everyone who helped.
 Play 2048 as an example.
-1. **Discovery is a massive issue: **Finding great web apps is incredibly hard and I have little confidence that they work well on mobile even when I see a top link in Google.
+1. **Discovery is a massive issue**: Finding great web apps is incredibly hard and I have little confidence that they work well on mobile even when I see a top link in Google.
-1. **Everything is ephemeral:** This is great for a lot of experiences; I pick up a site use it once and I am done.
+1. **Everything is ephemeral**: This is great for a lot of experiences; I pick up a site use it once and I am done.
 There are a huge number of apps — all communications apps for example — where I need the app to live in the background to be able to deliver notifications but they can't.
-1. **It's not interconnected: **Everything appears to operate in a silo or everything is tightly coupled to a service.
+1. **It's not interconnected**: Everything appears to operate in a silo or everything is tightly coupled to a service.
 I don't use dropbox, I use drive, now I can't use your service to save my stuff.
 I light-weight mechanism for interconnecting apps would really help.
-1. **Everything is monolithic: **I found it incredibly hard to find small self-contained mobile apps that just solved my problem without being a service that I had to sign-up for and adopt.
+1. **Everything is monolithic**: I found it incredibly hard to find small self-contained mobile apps that just solved my problem without being a service that I had to sign-up for and adopt.
 1. **Everything needs credential but nothing keeps credentials**: I have to